pretzel729/MegabusPromoCodes/README.md

 # MegabusPromoCodes
-Fetches a $10 promocode for Megabus.
+Fetches a $10 promocode for Megabus every hour.

 A myunidays.com account is required which requires student status.